Interview Query

 Beyond a bachelor’s degree, you will likely need supplemental training for the role.
 In fact, a master’s degree is an increasingly common ‘preferred’ qualification for business intelligence jobs.
 There are two ways you can gain additional training:

-• Professional certifications - Certificate programs in SQL, data analytics, visualization tools like Tableau, QuickSight and Python will make you more competitive for BI roles.
-Bootcamps can also help you level up your skills in a short amount of time.
+• Professional certifications - Certificate programs in SQL, data analytics, and visualization tools like Tableau, QuickSight, and Python will make you more competitive for BI roles.
+Boot camps can also help you level up your skills in a short amount of time.

-• Master’s degree - A master’s degree in statistics, data analytics, data science, or a related quantitative field are preferred for many BI roles.
-MBAs are another option, but would require additional training in BI technology.
+• Master’s degree - A master’s degree in statistics, data analytics, data science, or a related quantitative field is preferred for many BI roles.
+MBAs are another option but would require additional training in BI technology.
 Typically, a master’s degree is helpful for those making career transitions or those who want a deeper understanding of data science.

 Landing Your First Business Intelligence Job

 As we have discussed, a BI analyst is not an entry-level role.
 This is because employers prefer analysts who have solid experience in data and business analysis.
-Having an MBA or data science master’s can substitute for a portion of real-world experience, however you should still expect to be asked for 1-2 years in the field in addition to the degree.
+Having an MBA or data science master’s can substitute for a portion of real-world experience; however, you should still expect to be asked for 1-2 years in the field besides the degree.

-Since most BI roles require 4 or more years of professional experience, many BI analysts, engineers and developers start their careers as data analysts, business analysts, or in entry-level data engineering jobs.
+Since most BI roles require 4 or more years of professional experience, many BI analysts, engineers, and developers start their careers as data analysts, business analysts, or entry-level data engineering jobs.

 Building Business Intelligence Skills

-Other than working for a company there are many ways for you to build business intelligence skills.
+Other than working for a company, you can build business intelligence skills in many ways.
 You can:

 • Study business intelligence interview questions and develop your ability to answer these questions in interviews video